SupakornPholsiri/SupakornPholsiri.github.io/blog/installing_linux.md

 ![Ubuntu 22.04 LTS](/assets/images/Ubuntu.png)

 Then open the downloaded Ubuntu.
+This will start the installation of Ubuntu 22.04 LTS asssuming you already downloaded Windows Subsystem for Linux Preview.

 ![Installing Ubuntu](/assets/images/Installing_Ubuntu.png)